 You don’t need to be afraid of buying something that may or may not have been genetically modified, artificially enhanced or sprayed with harmful chemicals.
 You’ll be able to ask questions and get real answers, cultivating a relationship with a real source, rather than with a clueless stock boy at the grocery store.

 It’s easy to walk into the grocery store week after week and buy the same old things, because they are pretty much always there.
-At a farmers market, you’ll really see all the different seasonally grown produce.
+At a farmers market (find local farmers market in US here), you’ll really see all the different seasonally grown produce.
 This will give you a chance to try new things and expand your taste.

 You Deserve It